 The community offers inspiration, help and shares ideas.

 You might end up wanting to order your own Dev Kit, too.
 It’s designed for hardcore developers who would like to take their RuuviTags to the limit by flashing and debugging the devices via SWD (Serial-Wire-Debug) bus or use RuuviTag’s extra IO connections on bottom of the circuit board.

-With our latest firmware, logging is made available also for iOS.
+With our beta firmware 3.29, data is logged in RuuviTag and Ruuvi Station can read the data over Bluetooth connection.
 Read more info about the firmware and on how to upgrade.

 Before getting into the app, we want to make sure you have prepared well.